aws-samples/non-profit-blockchain/ngo-chaincode/README.md

 Source the file, so the exports are applied to your current session.
 If you exit the SSH session and re-connect, you'll need to source the file again.
 The `source` command below will print out the values of the key ENV variables.
 Make sure they are all populated.
-If they are not, follow Step 4 in [Part 1](../ngo-fabric/README.md) to repopulate them:
+If they are not, follow Step 4 in [Part 1](../ngo-fabric/README.md) to repopulate them.

 ```
 cd ~/non-profit-blockchain/ngo-fabric